Sign up for our Preferred Customers Club

 The casing should now look like what I have in the image below.
 Take special note of where the internal components are located, in case anything should get bumped loose or knocked out of place.
 Taking a digital photo of the opened case, or having a diagram will help you with this.

 The next step is to give yourself enough “clean” tape to work with.
-If the tape has been eaten up or garbled, or mangled, it’s best to simply remove all portion of tape that has been damaged, so you’re left with nothing but clean undamaged tape.
+If the tape is mangled, it’s best to simply remove all portion of tape that has been damaged.
+That way you’re left with nothing but clean undamaged tape.
 Unwind the tape from the reels a little bit to give you about 6 inches on both sides.
 You may need to gently lift the reel from the cassette in order to pull some of the tape out.
-Once you have the two ends of tape, take some scissors, and ensure that the tape has been cut with a clean edge.
-It’s much harder to splice a tape with a frayed or jagged end
+Once you have the two ends of tape, take some scissors, and ensure a clean cut.
+It’s much harder to splice a tape with a frayed or jagged end.

 Cut a small strip of splicing tape (scotch tape can and will work, just know that it’s much thicker and harder to work with than splicing tape and not advised) Now the trick is to stick both ends of the video tape as flush as possible against the splicing tape, it’s best to splice the underside of the videotape, but not essential.